Krisnaarji/TOP-Landing-Page/README.md

 ---

-This is a simple **landing page** built as part of [The Odin Project](https://www.theodinproject.com/) **Foundations** curriculum.
+This is a completed **landing page** built as part of [The Odin Project](https://www.theodinproject.com/) **Foundations** curriculum.
-The goal is to recreate a provided design layout using basic **HTML and CSS**, with freedom to customize:
+The goal was to recreate a provided design layout using basic **HTML and CSS**, with freedom to customize:

 - Fonts
 - Images
 - Text content
 - Color schemes

 > _"Style it your way!"_